JacobDFrank/Design-Resources/README.md

 # Design-Resources I use to stay up to date as a designer
-#### List of design resources created by me for anyone that might want to see it
+#### List of design resources created by me for anyone that might want to see it.
+Apologies as most of these do not have links.

 ## Books - Best thing you can learn from usually
 - About Face by Cooper